bitfocus/companion-module-presentationtools-cuetimer/companion/HELP.md

 ## Configuration
 * IP address of the computer running CueTimer for local use 127.0.0.1.
 * Port, the default is 4778.
-* You can also choose up to 5 Companion Variables to send to CueTimer.
+* Using Triggers, you can choose Companion variables to send to CueTimer.
 These variables will be sent any time they change values.

 ## Available actions:
 * Fire the next timer